mrisher/smtp-sts/mta-sts.md

 downgrade-resistent encrypted tarnsmission.
 DANE requires DNSSEC [@!RFC4033] for authentication; the mechanism described here instead relies on certificate authorities (CAs) and does not require DNSSEC, at a cost of risking malicious downgrades.
-For a thorough discussion of this trade-off, see the section "Security Considerations".
+For a thorough discussion of this trade-off, see (#security-considerations), "Security Considerations".

 In addition, MTA-STS provides an optional report-only mode, enabling soft deployments to detect policy failures; partial deployments can be achieved in